Pricing ♥ Availability ♥ Contact Info ♥ Answers to Questions ♥ Main Page

 3. Hire a babysitter for your reception ...
 For any guest with a smaller child, your wedding presents a dilemma.
 This may be the most romantic, exciting date they've had in YEARS, but just as the dancing's gearing up, their kids are melting down ... what's a responsible parent to do?
 If you hire a couple of teen-agers, the kids can be safely supervised, your grown-up guests won't suffer from premature departure syndrome AND they will be indebted to you forever!

 4. Pick a dress you'll be comfortable in for 12 hours ...
 When picking out your dress, ask how much it weighs.
 I know it sounds strange, but some dresses weigh 10 - 20 pounds.
 It can really, truly weigh you down.
 Some of the lovely, yet heavy gowns are strapless, compounding the problem.
 If a dress weighs more than 7 pounds, ask the bridal shop what they can do to lighten it up.
 If the dress you've selected is strapless, ask them if you can attach straps for later in the evening so you can freely dance with BOTH arms up.
 I've seen a lot of first dances done with a bride's one arm up on her hubby's shoulder and the other arm firmly clamped across her chest.
+Also, check for beading under the arms.
+These always cause a LOT of chafing and discomfort.

 6. To have a receiving line or to release guests row by row ...
 Ah, the great debate.
 Remember that most of your guests have gone to a lot of effort to come to your wedding and that it's important to greet each and every one of them.
 But before you plunge ahead, check with the church to see how long they let you stay in the church after the ceremony is over.
 Some say half an hour, some say an hour.
 Keep in mind that releasing guests row by row, which is definitely quicker, still takes about half an hour.
 The more traditional receiving line, even with just the couple and parents, takes at least 45 minutes.
 Another glitch with this method is that all of your guests, regardless of age and patience, are left standing in line for a really, really long time.
 I personally like releasing row by row because your guests can sit down until it's their turn, or make a quick exit from a side aisle if they need to leave.
 Either way, though, build this into your timeline for the day.
-A lot of my couples know that I can get my lights set up, shoot my group shots and be broken back down within half an hour, but sometimes if the church wants you out on a deadline, the photos are really condensed and the keeper of the church will be breathing down everyone's neck.
+A lot of my couples know that I can get my lights set up, photograph my group shots and be broken back down within half an hour, but sometimes if the church wants you out on a deadline, the photos are really condensed and the keeper of the church will be breathing down everyone's neck.
 It creates a stress that's usually totally avoidable.
 When reserving the church, ask for at least 1 1/2 hours, and hope that you won't need it.
 Many couple opt to visit each table at the reception or have their receiving line at the hall, but it's not quite as thorough or immediate.

 7. Bring an emergency kit - Scissors, thread, gum, breath mints, band-aids, Shout wipes, kleenex, nail polish, Tylenol, nail repair kit, safety pins, hair pins, hair spray, pens, ziplock baggies, Visine, and again, SCISSORS!
 I carry my kit with me to the wedding site, but most photogs don't!